GreatCowBASIC/Help/output/md/gcbasic_hxl_memory_map_output.md

 <span class="strong">**Overview**</span>

-GCBASIC and its assembler GCASM generate a diagnostic memory‑map report that is functionally similar to Microchip’s HEXMATE <span class="strong">**HXL**</span> output.
+GCBASIC and its assembler GCASM generate a diagnostic memory-map report that is functionally similar to Microchip’s HEXMATE <span class="strong">**HXL**</span> output.

-The report provides a linearised, human‑readable view of program‑memory usage, showing which regions contain compiled code and which remain unused.
+The report provides a linearised, human-readable view of program-memory usage, showing which regions contain compiled code and which remain unused.